patty-chow/documentdb-extension-playground/README.md

     | Image name | postgis/postgis |
     | Image version | 16 |

+    If you are on an ARM machine, you may need to use ["imresamu/postgis"](https://hub.docker.com/r/imresamu/postgis) as the image instead.

 2. Open the GitHub Copilot Chat panel, and select the "Agent" mode.

 3. In the Agent mode, you can ask questions about your database and get answers in natural language.